Australian Forex Trading Growth And Broker Adoption

 So Why Should Australian’s Choose An Australian Regulated Broker?

-Australian forex brokers must have a financial services licence which are regulated by the Australian Securities and Investment Commission.
-This license places some unique restrictions and conditions including:
+Forex brokers in Australia must have a financial services licence (AFSL) which are regulated by the Australian Securities and Investment Commission.
+To be ASIC regulated a licence requires the following conditions to be met:

 Australian forex brokers must keep deposits in a separate account held within Australia.
 This is often a local bank account (eg NAB or ANZ).
 What this means is that the broker cannot place the deposit into the currency market pool and if the firm reaches financial difficult the deposits are safe from bankruptcy.